 Loans held for sale generally consist of long-term, fixed rate, conforming, single-family residential real estate loans intended to be sold on the secondary market.
-Loans held for sale are recorded at fair value and typically sold with servicing rights released.
+Loans held for sale are recorded at fair value and may or may not be sold with servicing rights released.
 Changes in fair value are recognized in non-interest income.
 Fair value elections are made at the time of origination based on the Company's fair value election policy.